A somber feel at D.C. protest on day of George Floyd’s funeral

 At the same moment a few yards away, a newscaster in a pink blouse began broadcasting live, her back to the White House.
 A black man paused before a sign reading, “AM I NEXT?”
 A white woman in jogging shorts, midway through a run, noticed a sign had slipped off the fence.
 She stopped, crossed the sidewalk, and retaped the large white poster to the chain metal links, so it again told passersby, “BLACK LIVES MATTER — ON THE STREETS, IN THE HOME, WORKPLACE.”

-Gary Palmatier, who is retired, had biked roughly eight miles from his Arlington County home that morning to reach Lafayette Park.
+Gary Palmatier, who is retired, had biked roughly eight miles from his Arlington County home that morning to reach Lafayette Square.
 It was far longer than the 66-year-old normally biked in a day.
 Sweat darkened the front of his lime-green T-shirt and wet the corners of his cloth face mask, which was covered with images of newspaper front pages.
 He’d timed the trip so he could begin strolling along the fence just as noon struck — just as people in a Houston church fell silent, listening to a pastor who would try to honor the life of a man who never expected to die beneath the knee of a police officer.

 Palmatier, who is white, stared now at a sign that listed every one of Floyd’s 84 final utterances.
 “I can’t breathe” appeared nine times.
 “Mama” appeared twice.
 “Please,” 12 times.
 “I feel more like I’m part of the funeral here,” Palmatier said, “than watching on TV.”

-Close to 1 p.m. a half-dozen pastors gathered outside St. John’s Church, sweating and ready to sing.
+At close to 1 p.m., a half-dozen pastors gathered outside St. John’s Church, sweating and ready to sing.

-They all wore white T-shirts, they all led churches in the Washington region, and they were all there to honor the memory of George Floyd.
-As Floyd’s body was set to begin its final journey through the streets of Houston to the same Pearland, Tx. cemetery where his mother is buried, Rev. L.K.
+They all wore white T-shirts, they all led churches in the Washington region, and they all were there to honor the memory of George Floyd.
+As Floyd’s body was set to begin its final journey through the streets of Houston to the same Pearland, Tex., cemetery where his mother is buried, the Rev. L.K.
 Floyd (no relation) gripped a red megaphone and led a small crowd through a rendition of “We Shall Overcome.”

 The singing finished, Floyd said all Americans living through these turbulent times must reach for the unchanging hands of God — and that he hoped God would reach back out to one man in particular.